-Risk assessment
+Article 26 Risk assessment

-1. Very large online platforms shall identify, analyse and assess, from the date of application referred to in the second subparagraph of Article 25(4), at least once a year thereafter, any significant systemic risks stemming from the functioning and use made of their services in the Union.
-This risk assessment shall be specific to their services and shall include the following systemic risks:

-- (a) the dissemination of illegal content through their services; - (b) any negative effects for the exercise of the fundamental rights to respect for private and family life, freedom of expression and information, the prohibition of discrimination and the rights of the child, as enshrined in Articles 7, 11, 21 and 24 of the Charter respectively; - (c) intentional manipulation of their service, including by means of inauthentic use or automated exploitation of the service, with an actual or foreseeable negative effect on the protection of public health, minors, civic discourse, or actual or foreseeable effects related to electoral processes and public security. - 2.
-When conducting risk assessments, very large online platforms shall take into account, in particular, how their content moderation systems, recommender systems and systems for selecting and displaying advertisement influence any of the systemic risks referred to in paragraph 1, including the potentially rapid and wide dissemination of illegal content and of information that is incompatible with their terms and conditions.
+- 1. Providers of vVery large online platforms shall identify, analyse and assess, from the date of application referred to in the second subparagraph of Article 25(4), at least once a year thereafter, any-significant systemic risks stemming from the functioning and use made of their services in the Union.
+This risk assessment shall be specific to their services and shall include the following systemic risks: - (a) the dissemination of illegal content through their services; - (b) any negative effects for the exercise of the fundamental rights to respect for private and family life, freedom of expression and information, the prohibition of discrimination and the rights of the child, as enshrined in Articles 7, 11, 21 and 24 of the Charter respectively; - (c) intentional manipulation of their service, including by means of inauthentic use or automated exploitation of the service, with an actual or foreseeable negative effect on the protection of public health, minors, civic discourse, or actual or foreseeable effects related to electoral processes and public security. - 2.
+When conducting risk assessments, providers of very large online platforms shall take into account, in particular, how their content moderation systems, recommender systems and systems for selecting and displaying advertisement influence any of the systemic risks referred to in paragraph 1, including the potentially rapid and wide dissemination of illegal content and of information that is incompatible with their terms and conditions.

-Article 27 Mitigation of risks
+Mitigation of risks

-- 1. Very large online platforms shall put in place reasonable, proportionate and effective mitigation measures, tailored to the specific systemic risks identified pursuant to Article 26.
-Such measures may include, where applicable: - (a) adapting content moderation or recommender systems, their decision-making processes, the features or functioning of their services, or their terms and conditions; - (b) targeted measures aimed at limiting the display of advertisements in association with the service they provide; - (c) reinforcing the internal processes or supervision of any of their activities in particular as regards detection of systemic risk; - (d) initiating or adjusting cooperation with trusted flaggers in accordance with Article 19; - (e) initiating or adjusting cooperation with other online platforms through the codes of conduct and the crisis protocols referred to in Article 35 and 37 respectively. - 2.
-The Board, in cooperation with the Commission, shall publish comprehensive reports, once a year, which shall include the following: - (a) identification and assessment of the most prominent and recurrent systemic risks reported by very large online platforms or identified through other information sources, in particular those provided in compliance with Article 31 and 33;
+- Providers of v-Very large online platforms shall put in place reasonable, proportionate and effective mitigation measures, tailored to the specific systemic risks identified pursuant to Article 26.
+Such measures may include, where applicable: - (a) adapting content moderation or recommender systems, their decision-making processes, the features or functioning of their services, or their terms and conditions; - (b) targeted measures aimed at limiting the display of advertisements in association with the service they provide; - (c) reinforcing the internal processes or supervision of any of their activities in particular as regards detection of systemic risk; - (d) initiating or adjusting cooperation with trusted flaggers in accordance with Article 19; - (e) initiating or adjusting cooperation with other providers of online platforms through the codes of conduct and the crisis protocols referred to in Article 35 and 37 respectively.